 This was a promotional tagline of the movie having the honor of being India’s First Full-Length Feature Film – Raja Harishchandra.

-This silent film was written, produced and directed by Dhundiraj Govind Phalke well known as Dadasaheb Phalke and was produced under the banner of ”Phalke’s Films”.
+This silent film, written, produced and directed by Dhundiraj Govind Phalke well known as Dadasaheb Phalke and, produced under the banner of ”Phalke’s Films”.

 Story – Behind the Film:

 Dadasaheb Phalke was a photographer from a small town, who finally ended up becoming the Father of Indian Cinema.

 After changing a couple of early jobs, Dadasaheb finally started working for a printing business.
 His specialties were in lithography and oleograph, which also gave him the opportunity to work for a renowned painter Raja Ravi Varma.
 After a while, Dadasaheb resigned from the job and started his own Art Printing Press.